Dze: East Slavic Languages

+In Russian it was known as зѣло or zelo [zʲɪˈɫo] and had the phonetic value of /z/ or /zʲ/.
+In the initial version of Russian civil script of Tsar Peter I (1708), the Ѕ was assigned the sound /z/, and the letter З was removed.
+However, in the second version of the civil script (1710), З was restored, and Ѕ was abolished.
+Both versions of the alphabet were used until 1735, which is considered the date of the final elimination of Ѕ in Russian.

 In Ukrainian, the sound /d͡z/ is integrated as part of the language's phonology, but it mainly occurs in loanwords rather than in words of native Ukrainian origin.
 As such, the digraph дз is used to represent both the phoneme /d͡z/ and the separately occurring consonant cluster /d.z/ which Ukrainian phonotactics assimilate as /d͡z.z/.